 With Waldo, every photo of you and your family, taken by others, is delivered to your smartphone.
-Whether you’re at a sporting event, concert, amusement park, wedding, tourist attraction, camp, race or just chillin’ at a friend’s BBQ, Waldo finds your photos and delivers them to you.
+Whether you’re looking for photos from summer camp, your child’s school, your friend’s wedding, or your latest vacation, Waldo finds your photos and delivers them to you.

 The original genesis of Waldo started with the idea of capturing moments when you’re at a stadium or arena, Rice says.

 “You know, you see the mom holding up her Gerber baby on the Jumbotron, the father and son high-fiving.
 Everyone has their little Andy Warhol moment.
 But it’s grains of sand in your hand.
 You’d love to have that photo, but you were never going to get it.”